 Free walking tours are the ones I always take myself as it proved to be the most interesting way to learn about the history of the city.
 Why?
 The guides work on tips only (meaning, you decide at the end how much the tour was worth to you), so those tours are never boring – they are full of interesting info that will actually be fun to learn!

 I personally took this free walking tour and absolutely LOVED it – so interesting!
-If you are looking for a free walking tour on a specific topic/in another language, please check out this link – it will give you all of them available on a given date, and with reviews!
+If you are looking for a free walking tour on a specific topic/in another language, please check out this link.
+It will provide you with all available tours on a given date, along with reviews.
 P.S.
 Always book online in advance, they have limited availability!

 Old Town Square is one of its most treasured spots in Prague.
 It is the city’s historical heart and that is where you should head right after arriving in the city to admire its colorful buildings and narrow cobblestone streets.
 I am not going to go into much detail here because hopefully, you will get all the historical info about the buildings and their historical significance during the tour.